Working Group 1- Wildlife crime

 • Requests for training in any area relating to wildlife crimes

-Final Report now available - August 2020
+Final Report - August 2020

 Introductory and General information from the LIFE-ENPE Wildlife Group & UNEP CMS on Illegal Killing, Taking and Trade in Birds (IKB) from the Segovia Workshop available

-We are pleased to share with you the introductory and general information from the Segovia workshop in the form of two pdfs of the PowerPoint slides (Parts I & II), available for download below.
-It will inform a wider public of key introductory and background information on IKB in the Mediterranean and the work of ENPE (including the LIFE-ENPE project) and CMS on the subject.
+We are pleased to share with you the introductory and general information from the Segovia workshop (09-11 May 2018) in the form of two pdfs of the PowerPoint slides (Parts I & II), available for download below.
+It will inform a wider public of key introductory and background information on IKB in the Mediterranean and the work of ENPE (including the LIFE-ENPE project) and (UNEP) CMS on the subject.

 The final summary report is now available for download as a pdf - please see below